amorist/awesome/README.md

 ## Others

+- [zeromicro/awesome-zero](https://github.com/zeromicro/awesome-zero) - A curated list of awesome projects that powered by go-zero.
 - [csteinmetz1/ai-audio-startups](https://github.com/csteinmetz1/ai-audio-startups) - Community list of startups working with AI in audio and music technology
 - [KRALYN/PositronV3](https://github.com/KRALYN/PositronV3) - A upside-down, fast, portable, and compact 3D printer
 - [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository helps you to have a more beautiful and attractive github profile, and you can access a complete set of tools and guides for beautifying your github profile. 🪄 ⭐